Geronimoooooo/lol-win-prediction/README.md

+**Status:** Currently in development.

 # LoL Win Prediction: Early-Game Analysis
-Create a tool which can predict an outcome of a match after 10 minutes from start.
+This project builds the tool that can predict the outcome of League of Legends match after 10 minutes from start.
-Basically the tool can be useful for e-sports trainers, game analytics or players who want to understand their mistakes in early game phase.
+Basically the tool can be useful for e-sports coaches, game analytics or competitive players who want to understand how early-game decisions affect match result.
-Model gives only prediction of wining as a variety of blue team win chance.
+Model outputs the probability of the blue team winning.
-Now in development.

 ## Business Goal
 Build a model that predicts the outcome of a League of Legends match